HeavyMedl/HowToJavaScript/README.md

         callback : DOMUtils.jQueryLoaded
     }
 ```
-Open your Google Dev Tools using `F12` and selecting `open drawer` at the top right of the tools.
+Open your Google Dev Tools using `F12`.
+Select `open drawer` at the top right of the tools.
 Now refresh a couple times.
 Eventually you'll notice a JavaScript error thrown by Bootstrap that says:

 `Uncaught Error: Bootstrap's JavaScript requires jQuery`

 We have a dependency issue.
 The easy solution is to keep your files in order starting vendor first.
-This isn't preferable, however.
+This isn't always preferable, however.

 What happens if we want to load *everything* asynchronously?
 Why would you want to load everything asynchronously?
-Well if a third party vendor (like Google) goes down or is slow, your page won't be held up trying to load that resource.
+Well if a vendor's CDN (like Google) goes down or is slow, your page won't be held up trying to load that resource.
 Loading your scripts asynchronously increases the speed in which your application loads by preventing **resource blocking**.

 The solution is to attach a `async` attribute to the script element that you're dynamically allocating in `getFile`.
 The inherent problem with this method is that if we have two resources that are being fetched in parallel with no order associated, how do we guarantee that the dependency loads *before* the dependee?
 Here is one strategy: